 6. Night Lights

+Ever wake up in the middle of the night and try to navigate yourself in the dark to get to the bathroom?
 Turning on a bright light in the middle of the night makes it harder to fall back asleep, which is why many of us would rather risk bumping into a few things in the dark than turning on a light.

+Stroke survivors should not try to walk around in the dark because it increases their chances of falling.
 Instead, set up red or orange night lights throughout your home to guide you to the bathroom.
 Red and orange light will not disrupt your internal clock the way white or blue light does.

 8. Clear Walkways

-Stroke survivors that use wheelchairs will need clear, spacious walkways while those that ambulate (walk) will want to reduce the risk of tripping.
+Clear frequented walkways of items that could potentially get in your way like furniture, toys, and cords.
+Stroke survivors who use wheelchairs will need clear, spacious walkways while those who ambulate (walk) will want to reduce the risk of tripping on clutter in the home.

 9. Locks